Difference between IEnumerable vs. IQueryable

 That’s where IQueryable comes in.
 IQueryable passes the SQL query to the database server for execution and the rows returned to the calling method are those that meet the WHERE clause of the query.

 And that’s the way it should be: let the database server process the query.
-That’s the job of the database and is what the database is designed to do – query information.
+After all that’s the job of the database and is what the database is designed to do – query information.

 This is extremely relevant when using Entity Framework (EF).
 You don’t want EF to bring back thousands of rows for the web server to spin through, just the relevant rows.

 I have found that most people are not aware of this important difference.
-I know a few MCSD’s that were not aware of this.
+I know a few MCSD’s that were not aware of this, one worked at the shop that I mentioned at the top.

 So if you have a Service layer that communicates queries to the Data layer ensure your Data layer procedure definitions are written using IQueryable.
 Do that and enjoy the performance bump.